drdaemos/xc5-docs/en/basics/itemslist_introduction_--_showing_products_on_a_page/adding_new_sort_by_option_to_itemslist.md

 updated_at: 2015-03-18 00:00
 layout: article_with_sidebar
 lang: en
-title: 'Adding new sort by option to ItemsList'
+title: 'Adding new sort option to ItemsList'
 categories:
   - Developer docs
+  - Demo module

 ---